dileepsa/dileepsa.github.io/content/posts/tech/signalr.md

 Here is the link to the module: [https://pypi.org/project/signalrcore/]()

-We can create different clients using javascript,python,Java etc...
+We can create different clients using javascript,python, Java, c# etc...

 ## Hubs